adrian-cloud-devops/flask-app-pipeline/README.md

 - EC2 Instance Role: communication with CodeDeploy, CloudWatch, S3
 - CodeBuild & CodeDeploy Roles: permissions for artifact handling and deployments

-## 6. Monitoring & Alerts
+## **6. Monitoring & Alerts**

-Monitoring was implemented using Amazon CloudWatch to ensure application reliability, visibility, and proactive alerting.
+Monitoring is handled by Amazon CloudWatch, which provides system metrics, application logs, and proactive alerting through alarms and SNS notifications.

 ### **CloudWatch Metrics**
+CloudWatch continuously collects metrics from EC2 instances and the application layer.
-- EC2 metrics: CPU utilization, memory, disk usage (via CloudWatch Agent).
-- Application metrics: Flask app availability (via ALB health checks).
+This includes CPU utilization, memory and disk usage (via CloudWatch Agent), as well as application availability through ALB health checks.
-- Nginx logs: access and error logs streamed into CloudWatch Logs.

 ### **CloudWatch Logs**
-- Collected from:
-  - `/var/log/nginx/access.log`
-  - `/var/log/nginx/error.log`
+Both system and application logs are streamed to CloudWatch Logs:
+- Nginx access and error logs (`/var/log/nginx/access.log`, `/var/log/nginx/error.log`)
 - Flask application logs (`app.log`)

-- Used for troubleshooting, performance monitoring, and error tracking.
+These logs allow troubleshooting, performance monitoring, and error tracking in one central place.

 ### **CloudWatch Alarms**
-Alarms are configured to notify on critical events:
+Alarms are configured to detect and respond to abnormal behavior.
+Examples include:
-- CPU Utilization > 70%
+- CPU utilization exceeding 70%
-- Nginx error logs detected
+- Error entries in Nginx logs
-- ALB health check failures
+- Failed ALB health checks

+When triggered, alarms send notifications via Amazon SNS.

 ### **SNS Notifications**
-- Alarms are connected to Amazon SNS.
-- Notifications are sent to email subscribers for immediate awareness.
-- This enables proactive response to incidents (e.g., high CPU, application errors).
+Amazon SNS ensures that administrators are informed in real time.
+Email subscribers receive alerts about high CPU load, application errors, or instance failures, enabling proactive responses to incidents.

+### **Benefits**
+With this setup, all metrics and logs are centralized in CloudWatch, while SNS provides instant awareness.
+Together with ASG self-healing, this ensures the system is both resilient and observable.